vaadin/full-stack-starter/README.md

+# Full Stack Starter

+This is a public repository for Full Stack Starter issues.
+It should be used for the following starters:

-# Bakery App Starter Issues
+- Bakery App Starter for Spring and Vaadin 11
 - Bakery App Starter for Spring and Vaadin 10
-- Bakery App Starter for Spring and Vaadin 8
+- Bakery App Starter for Vaadin Framework 8 and Spring
-- Bakery App Starter for Java EE and Vaadin 8
+- Bakery App Starter for Vaadin Framework 8 and JavaEE